jnk0le/random/pipeline cycle test/README.md

 Most of the ALU instructions can be executed in 4 total pipeline stages, EX1, EX2, EX3, EX4, with possible chaining of 0 cycle result forwading pairs.\
-EX4 is available only from younger opcode slot. (in a very specific scenarios EX4 seems to be available from older slot) (it's also not documented)\
+EX4 is available only from younger opcode slot.(it's also not documented)\
-EX1 is avaiable only from older opcode slot. (except implicitly as inline shfted reg etc.)
+EX1 is available only from older opcode slot. (except implicitly as inline shfted reg etc.)\
-EX1 is not availale by bitwise (`eors.n` etc.) and operand2 reg-reg instructions (shifted constants still work)
+EX1 is not availale by bitwise (`eors.n` etc.) and operand2 reg-reg instructions (shifted constants still work)\
+Exceptions from those rules are observable in specific scenarios (e.g. EX4 available from older issue slot or shifter not available in EX3 from younger issue slot etc.)

 ```
 	eor.w r0, r3, r0 // shift in EX1, ALU in EX2